RESCUE ADVICE

 • The bird feels cold to the touch when you pick it up.

-To keep the baby bird(s) safe while you figure out how to help them, put them in a small cardboard box with a soft towel or t-shirt.
+Place it in a dark, warm, dry place away from pets and contact our 24/7 Rescue Line on 0418 628 483 .
+Do not give them any food or water – right now keeping them warm in a dark and quiet place is more important.
+Put them in a small cardboard box with a soft towel or t-shirt.
 Even on a warm day babies can get cold, so give them a heat source using a plastic bottle from the recycling bin filled with hot tap water and wrapped in a face cloth or tea towel.
 Please don’t make it too hot.

-For any babies who are not injured, it may still be possible to reunite them with their parents.
-Work out what life stage they are at to decide what to do next:
+Work out what life stage they are at to decide what to do next.

 Hatchlings and nestlings must be reunited with their parents